 Top WordPress Security Plugins

 There are a number of security plugins you can use to stop hackers and other threats to your website.
-We don’t have the space to cover them all, but the ones we’ve listed will go a long way towards keeping your website safe — provided you install and use them!
+I don’t have the space to cover them all, but the ones I’ve listed will go a long way towards keeping your website safe — provided you install and use them!

-- Updraft Plus – This robust free plugin with the option to upgrade will do a full back up of your site.
+This robust free plugin with the option to upgrade will do a full backup of your site.
 You can schedule it to do daily, weekly or monthly backups and have those back ups emailed to you or saved to an external drive.
-This is currently my favourite plugin.
+This is currently my favorite plugin.

 - Akismet – Akismet is the program that comes already installed with WordPress.
 All you have to do is activate it.
 However, you will need to get an API key to do so, a key you can get from WordPress.org (for free).
 Once properly activated, Akismet will filter out your spam comments and send them directly to the trash.
 It works very well.
 Akismet is free for most use (blogs making less than $500/mo are considered “personal” use), but there’s a charge for high traffic profitable blogs (“business” use).
 Grab the plugin